Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-16-requests-with-python.md

 {: .box-warning}
 **Warning:** This tutorial is meant for BeautifulSoup.
-If your website login page uses a lot of Javascript to substitute for HTML, You will need to use Selenium as BeautifulSoup can't parse Javascript, The process for Authenticating with Selenium may be completely different.(This is because Selenium may already have functions for authentication.)
+If your website login page uses a lot of Javascript, You will need to use Selenium as BeautifulSoup can't parse Javascript, The process for Authenticating with Selenium may be completely different.(This is because Selenium may already have functions for authentication.)